michaelcloran/plan-your-day/README.md

 - Database Unique=True issue

-During my development of the database models I can across an issue where I set the category_name and task_name to unique.
+During my development of the database models I came across an issue where I set the category_name and task_name to unique.
 This seemed innocent enough as each user would have a unique set of tasks and categories.
 But this was not the full picture as at the database level each task_name and category_name has to be unique when the value is unique=True.
 So I was getting collisions when multi-user use was tested.
 My way of resolving the issue was to remove the unique=True from the models fields for category_name and task_name and to allow the user to manage the tasks and categories at their own discretion.